Speedvicio/MetroMed/README.md

 * Extract the archive in the main folder where MedGuiR.exe is located
 * Double click on 'MetroMed.exe' to launch it
+* You can swap between tile mode and game list mode by the icon on top left of GUI
-* To start a game perform a double left mouse click on a cover
+* To start a game, perform a double left mouse click on a cover (tile mode) or on the games list name (into list mode)
-* On the top left on GUI there are two 'F' icon, it can enable 'Fast' pc engine and 'Faust' Snes module on mednafen
+* On the top left of GUI there are two 'F' icon, they can enable 'Fast' pc engine and 'Faust' Snes module on mednafen
-* The top right console icon swap into your rom collection divided by system
+* The top right console icon, swap into your games collection divided by system
+* The star icon open favourite list created with MedGui Reborn, you can also open custom game list CSV file
-* Bottom left box can perform a rapid search of a game in your rom collection (use the arrows on bottom right to move into the page)
+* Bottom left box can perform a rapid search of a games in your rom collection (on tile mode, use the arrows on bottom right to move between the page)
-* Bottom right arrows swap into the specific rom collection page
+* Bottom right arrows swap into the specific games collection page (tile mode)
-* Others advanced operations are available by perform a right mouse click on the cover
+* Others advanced operations, are available by perform a right mouse click on the cover (into tile mode) or on the games list name (into list mode)

 ## MetroMed in addiction use this portion of code/dll:
 * [Image Transition in VB.NET Windows Forms](https://www.codeproject.com/Articles/43605/Image-Transition-in-VB-NET-Windows-Forms)